deanlorenz/arise-predictions/doc/example.md

 To see ARISE in action on a sample dataset, we will use the [MLCommons example](../examples/MLCommons).
 This example contains inference benchmark data from [MLCommons Datacenter Benchmark Results](https://mlcommons.org/benchmarks/inference-datacenter), where the inputs represent different configuration options of the GPU, LLM and environment, and the output is the measured throughput (`tokens_per_second`).
-We will use ARISE to help the user select the best input configurations that optimize throughout.
+We will use ARISE to help the user select a minimal configuration that meets the desired throughout requirements.
 Since measuring performance for the entire input space is typically not scalable and unrealistic, ARISE will use predictive models in order to estimate the throughout for input configurations not present in the benchmark data.

 For example, we want to ask the following:

-Given I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario and my throughput is required to be at least `20,000` tokens per second, what is the cheapest configuration in terms of number of cores and accelerators that I can use?
+Given I am running on `gptj-99` with CPU `AMD EPYC 9654` in an `Offline` scenario and my throughput is required to be at least `20,000` tokens per second, what is the minimal configuration in terms of number of cores and accelerators that I can use?

 ## Generating descriptive statistics of the dataset